CllsPy/learn_ai/syllabus/books/ML with Pytorch & Sklearn/ch08/mini-essay.md

 ### tfdif
 Some words will apperar more than other, but it doesn't mean that they are more relevant, we need a techinique to downweight these words, one of them is td-idf.

+### Tokenization
+We apply tokenization to remove space and split the raw text.

 ### Stop Words
 Stop Words eliminate unecessary words from our text and that has little of none meaning.